 Welcome to the online press kit for Julie Potiker

-In 2006, Julie began exhibiting symptoms of a possible brain tumor.
 “The wrong words kept coming out of my mouth,” she shares.
 “I’d say ‘captino’ instead of ‘cappuccino,’ ‘maginal’ instead of ‘magical,’ ‘bunkey burvey’ instead of ‘topsy turvy.’
 I went to a neurologist fearing the worst.
 After a thorough exam, the doctor asked me about my life — what my days consisted of, my family constellation, my schedule and volunteer work.
 I was a typical baby boomer, sandwiched between three adolescent kids (including identical twin daughters) and aging parents.
-He asked me whether I had ever heard of Mindfulness Based Stress Reduction; I hadn’t.
+He asked me whether I had ever heard of Mindfulness-Based Stress Reduction; I hadn’t.
 He suggested that mindfulness training was what I needed in order to improve my health.”

 On her doctor’s recommendation, Julie signed up for her first MBSR course at the University of California San Diego Center for Mindfulness.
 After that initial eight-week class, she became deeply interested in the way our thought patterns can train our brains to act and feel differently.

 “In short,” says Julie, “what you think changes your brain.
 And it doesn’t stop until you’re dead.”